jimmyislive/blog/content/posts/having-fun-with-openai.md

 {{< / highlight >}}

 **Book Recommendations**

 I enjoy reading.
 My [books](https://jimmyislive.dev/books/) page lists a lot of the books I have read recently.
 So I decided to ask OpenAI to recommend me some new books based on the ones I liked.

-The books I enjoyed typically have a "thumbs up" emoji next to it.
+The books I enjoyed typically have a (:thumbsup:) emoji next to it.
 So we'll first ask OpenAI to extract only those books.
 Then we'll feed this list into the model and ask it to suggest new ones based on my previous likes.

 *First lets pull down the books I liked*